nevinkopp/nevinkopp.github.io/_projects/4_project.md

     The completed mini tank...
 I beg your pardon, but what do you mean naked?
 </div>

-For access to the open source code and 3D renders, please refer to my [Link] (https://github.com/nevinkopp/automated-mini-tank 'github') page!
+For access to the open source code and 3D renders, please refer to my [github](https://github.com/nevinkopp/automated-mini-tank) page!

 This was my final project for my Robotics Fabrication course at UCR.
 It was completed in a team of three, and I was mainly responsible for the turret system.
 The objective of this project was to fabricate a fully working robotic system from the ground up.
 We only had a few weeks to do it, which is why it looks so... prototypy?
 But it does complete its objective!
 The objective was to find red solo cups and shoot them with a foam ball.
 The choice of red cup was purely happenstance and could've been anything, but we wanted something cheap and easy to hit.